waltercostamb/lncRNA-ortholog-reconstruction/README.md

-# lncRNA-ortholog-reconstruction
+# LncRNA orthology

-This repository contains the retrieve-fasta program to retrieve FASTA sequences from a BED12 file; a script to transform GFF3 features into BED12 lines and a script for retrieving full transcript orthologs from a list of ortholog splice sites of lncRNAs.
+This repository contains scripts related to retrieving full-transcript orthologs from a reference list of lncRNAs.

 __***buildOrthologs.pl***__

+buildOrthologs.pl retrieves full transcripts from a list of ortholog splice sites of lncRNAs.
+The main input for the script is a MAP_FILE from the SpliceMap Pipeline (Nitsche et al 2015); the output is in BED12 format.

 Usage: buildOrthologs.pl --input MAP_FILE --db REF_BED --map_threshold N --reference SPECIES --blast_address FILE --blast_threshold I --blast_thread T --db_reg_exp EXP --lower_seq_thresh L --upper_seq_thresh U